Person holding a detailed, abstract blue artwork, surrounded by art studio elements.

 Andrew Harper, The Mercury

-Raised in the misted hills of the Southern Highlands and now painting from my studio overlooking nipaluna/Hobart, I continue to explore the intuitive interplay of lineage, landscape and imagination.
+Raised in the misted hills of the Southern Highlands of NSW, I now paint from my studio overlooking nipaluna / Hobart, where I continue to explore the intuitive interplay of lineage, landscape and imagination.

 “It’s like a cartographer and an impressionist had a love-child…”